Optimal Partition for Multi-Type Queueing System: Model

-We consider a queueing system with \(n\) types of customers.
-Type \(i\) customers arrive at the system according to a Poisson process with an arrival rate \(\lambda_i\) and have an exponential service time distribution with average service time \(\frac{1}{\mu_i}\) under a unit server.
-We assume the total serving capacity is \(1\) and the serving capacity is divisible, meaning that it can be divided into several queues.
-In our base model, we consider the case where the serving capacity can be divided into two queues, each with serving capacity \(\alpha\) and \(1-\alpha\) respectively.
-When a server with capacity \(\alpha\) serves the \(i\)th type of customers, the service time distribution becomes exponential with average service time \(\frac{1}{\alpha\mu_i}\).
+We consider a queueing system with \(n\) types of customers and \(k\) queues.
+Type \(i\) customers arrive at the system according to a Poisson process with an arrival rate \(\lambda_i\).
+The service time for type \(i\) customer under a unit server is \(S_i\) with \(\mathbb{E}[S_i] = \frac{1}{\mu_i}\) and \(\mathbb{E}[S_i^2] = v_i\).
+We assume the total serving capacity is \(1\) (this assumption is without loss of generality) and the serving capacity is divisible, meaning that it can be divided into several queues, each with serving capacity \(\alpha_j\) such that \(\sum_{j=1}^k \alpha_j = 1\).
+When a server with capacity \(\alpha_j\) serves the \(i\)th type of customers, the service time distribution becomes \(\frac{S_i}{\alpha_j}\).
 In the following, we consider the problem of dividing the service capacity and assigning customers to each sub-queue with their type information only.
-Our objective is to minimize the expected total waiting time of all customers in the queueing system.
+We assume the unit waiting cost for each customer is identical, and our objective is to minimize the expected total waiting time of all customers in the queueing system.
+In Sections \ref{sec:general} and \ref{sec:sojourn}, we will consider the case in which the waiting cost for each customer is heterogeneous and the case in which the objective is to minimize the expected total sojourn time respectively.

 We consider two types of problems.
-In the first type of problem, we assume the partition \(\alpha\) is given, and we are interested in finding the optimal assignment of each type of customers.
-In the second type of problem, we jointly decide the partition \(\alpha\) and the assignment of each type of customers.
+In the first type of problem, we assume that the partition \(\boldsymbol{\alpha} = (\alpha_1, \alpha_2, \dots, \alpha_k)\) is given, and we are interested in finding the optimal assignment of each type of customers.
+In the second type of problem, we jointly decide the partition \(\boldsymbol{\alpha}\) and the assignment of each type of customers.